Covid test billionaire bought an $18 million home – DIRT - ExBulletin

 Covid test billionaire bought an $18 million home – DIRT

 Chunhua “Charles” Huang became a millionaire many years ago, thanks to his former stint as an executive in the Chinese auto industry.
-But in 2021, the obscure Arcadia, Calif. resident’s wealth exploded dramatically when he won the lottery, so to speak.
+But in 2021, the obscure Arcadia, Calif. resident’s wealth skyrocketed when he won the lottery, so to speak.

 That year, Huang’s healthcare start-up Innova Medical Group secured highly lucrative contracts to supply the UK government with rapid Covid test kits, as part of Boris Johnson’s drive to reopen the economy.
 By reportsthose contracts – funded by British taxpayers – were worth at least £2.8 billion, or nearly US$4 billion at 2021 exchange rates.